tussmaster/documentation/helpdesk/overview/forum_and_elearning.rst

 eLearning
 =========

-In addition to a forum, offer online courses.
-When doing so, you link your customers and users’ needs and questions to useful content, helping to boost efficiency as they can also find their answers there.
+In addition to a forum, online courses can help improve your customer experience and save valuable time.
+Your customers can find answers themselves with tutorials, and your support team can send links to useful content rather than writing out lengthy emails.

 Set up
 ------